January 12, 2022

 Again according to the previously mentioned Step by Step Business article the average cost to operate a hotshot truck is .78 cents per mile.
 The specific cost per mile is going to depend on current fuel prices, but as a general rule of thumb if gas prices go up the rate per mile that you can charge an end customer will go up as well.

-So a good assumption is for your cost of goods sold to be approximately 40% of your revenue.
+So a good assumption is for your cost of goods sold to be approximately 40% of your revenue which means your gross profit margin will be 60%.
 So if you charge $2 per mile you could assume 80 cents per mile in costs to operate the truck including costs like:

 - Broker fees if you use a broker or load board